peer-open-source/xara-docs/source/user/manual/model/elements/plane/EnhancedQuad.rst

    EnhancedQuad element node numbering

-This element implements the Q1/E4 assumed strain interpolation.
+This element implements the Q1/E4 assumed strain interpolation [4]_.
 The formulation is generally credited to Taylor, Beresford, and Wilson (1976) [1]_.
 A variational basis for the formulation is given by Simo and Rifai (1990) [2]_.